Lei Ying Lee: Independent circuit (2024–present)

 On June 10, 2024, it was revealed that Xia would be competing at West Coast Pro Wrestling's Queen of Indies event on August 17.
 Despite initially being billed as Xia Lee, she performed at the event with the name Xia Zhao.
 At the event, Xia teamed up with Aja Kong and Viva Van to win a six-woman tag team match against Amira, Karisma and Lady Apache.
 On August 18, Xia wrestled at Kitsune Women's Wrestling's "Yabai!" show against Nagisa Nozaki to a double count out.
 A week later, it was announced that Xia would make her Tokyo Joshi Pro-Wrestling (TJPW) debut at Wrestle Princess V on September 22.
 At the event, she teamed with Mizuki and defeated Yuki Kamifuku and Veny.
 On December 29 at TJPW Year-End Party 2024, Lee lost to Kamifuku for both her SPW Queen of Asia and VPW Women's Championships.
 At Tokyo Joshi Pro '25 on January 4, 2025, Lee teamed with Kamifuku to defeat Wakana Uehara and Rika Tatsumi.
+In December 2025, Lee was announced to appear at TJPW's Grand Princess event on March 29, 2026, teaming up with Sareee to face Miyu Yamashita and Arisu Endo, but TNA pulled Lee from the event, cancelling the match.